eclipse-edc/Connector/docs/README.md

 **Please note**
-### This document reflects work in progress
+### Note: work in progress
-All content reflects the current state of discussion, not final discussions.
+All content reflects the current state of discussion, not final decisions.

 ---